 OT301 is a restaurant (on weekends), bar, public space and artist studio.
 In addition to having awesome graffiti, a cool vibe, it has a non-profit kitchen called de peper on Fridays & Saturdays by volunteers where you can get a soup and a delicious vegan meal for 6 euros (cash only).
 Make a reservation.

-Biladi.
 This Moroccan restaurant has a delicious chicken sandwich with fries for a ridiculous reasonable price.
 I’m totally addicted to the spicy sauce that goes on the chicken and the appetizers.
 Be sure to have the Moroccan mint tea.
 There’s multiple branches around Amsterdam.

 Lovers of Mediterranean food, rejoice.
-Sir Hummus has home-made hummus and pita for 6.50.
+Sir Hummus has home-made hummus and pita for under 10 euros.
 Simple, delicious, and a quick walk from the bustling Albert Cuypmarkt.
 There’s now a second location.

-Only a 5 minute walk from Brouwerij ‘T Ij (fantastically inexpensive beer!) is Boi Boi, a Thai restaurant that has a 10 euro dinner special that changes daily.
+Only a 5-minute walk from Brouwerij ‘T Ij (fantastically inexpensive beer!) is Boi Boi, a Thai restaurant that has a 12 euro dinner special that changes daily.
 Tasty and always a surprise!
 This is one of my favorite spots for a post-beer dinner.

-Beer: If you want the cheapest beer, just ask for a beer.
+If you want the cheapest beer, just ask for a beer.
 They’ll give you whatever is on tap and only typically ask for the size of the glass.
 Typically, it’s something like Heineken, Jupiler, or Grolsch, which are all decent beers if you’re not particular about it.
 Click for a complete beer guide to Amsterdam.